opendocsg/slw-judgments-backfill/2018_SGHC_67/report.md

 **_The case against Kay Yong_**

-37     Bearing in mind that the presumptions in ss 17 and 18 of the MDA could not be applied conjunctively ( _Tang Hai Liang v Public Prosecutor_ [2011] SGCA 38 at [18]–[19], the Prosecution advanced two alternative cases for making out the offence of possession for the purpose of trafficking against Kay Yong.
+37     Bearing in mind that the presumptions in ss 17 and 18 of the MDA could not be applied conjunctively ( _Tang Hai Liang v Public Prosecutor_ <span class="citation">[2011] SGCA 38</span> at [18]–[19], the Prosecution advanced two alternative cases for making out the offence of possession for the purpose of trafficking against Kay Yong.

 _The primary case_